 In the 1980s, Rothenberg’s practice became more intuitive and expressionistic, inspired by what was around her and her own personal experiences.
 She introduced a wider diversity of color to her work while continuing to explore different ways of organizing pictorial space and in particular, the body in motion.
 In works like Trumpeter (1984-85), the action of a trumpet player moving his instrument up-and-down is depicted in lush, heavily worked fields of color punctuated by flashes of white paint.
 Conversely, in the later Caput Violet (1989-90), the body has been arrested in motion in an impossible “U-turn” pose where the figure’s legs descend from the torso and bend back up behind the body.
 Paint handling and brushwork began to convey more movement and urgency, depicting subjects that inhabit tensely activated spaces.

 Towards the end of the 2000s, Rothenberg returned to using the human body as her primary subject.
-Juxtaposed against minimal yet heavily worked backgrounds, works like Blue Flash (2009-10) and Red (2008), depict boldly colored fragments of the body that have been isolated, upturned and dispersed across the picture plane.
+Juxtaposed against minimal yet heavily worked backgrounds, works like Blue Flash (2009-10) and The Master (2008), depict boldly colored fragments of the body that have been isolated, upturned and dispersed across the picture plane.
 Here, bodies become shapes, and Rothenberg once again demonstrates how the representation of the figure can be transformed into a study of space and form.